easybiblabs/oauth2-client-php/docs/authorization-code-grant.md

 # Authorization Code Grant

-During the initial authorization step of the OAuth transaction, your app will need to redirect the user to the OAuth server.
+During the initial authorization step of the OAuth2 transaction, your app will need to redirect the user to the OAuth2 server.
 After authorization, the OAuth server will redirect your user back to you.

-In order for this OAuth client to initiate the redirect, you will need to implement our RedirectorInterface within the context of your application.
+In order for this OAuth2 client to initiate the redirect, you will need to implement our RedirectorInterface within the context of your application.
 That may be as simple as calling `header()` to send the Location, or it may involve a call to your web framework.